What Should I Feed My Dog? The 5 Most Important Things to Check on Your Dog's Food Label

-Without doubt, the food you feed your dog is the most important factor in their life.
+Without a doubt, the food you feed your dog is the most important factor in their life.
 The food they eat has to give them everything they need: from the energy needed to run, skip and jump to the crucial nutrients that make up the correct functioning of all their organs and bodily process.
 If these nutrients get out of balance problems will start to show up.
 Diet is the most important factor and it is the one that is under the complete control of the owner.
 Choose wisely.

-But with hundreds for brands available how do you choose which is the best choice for your dog?
+But with hundreds of brands available how do you choose which is the best choice for your dog?
 Don't worry, we have written a handy guide showing you what are the 5 most important things to check on your dog's food label to ensure a healthy and long life or your dog.

 It makes sense that feeding dogs the food that they evolved to eat is the best way to ensure a long and healthy life.
 Their ancestor, the Grey Wolf eats a diet high in meat, organs, cartilage, fat and bone.
 Dog foods that are high in quality meat content are naturally better for your dog.